Floe-Project/Floe/readme.md

 ### Code style [WIP]
 - No frameworks, just a handful of libraries for specific tasks.
-- In general, we prefer a more C-style of C++: structs and functions, memory arenas instead of new/delete/smart-pointers.
+- In general, we prefer structs and functions rather than objects and methods, and memory arenas instead of new/delete/malloc/free/smart-pointers.
 - Compile times are pretty fast and we do our best to keep them that way.
 - We don't use the C++ standard library, and only sparingly use the C standard library.
 - We only support one compiler: Clang (via Zig), and so we wholeheartedly use Clang-specific features and features from C++20/23 and above.
 - Good tooling is a priority.
 The build system generates a compile_commands.json, so clangd, clang-tidy, cppcheck, etc. are all supported.
-- We pair `Nix` with `just` for accessing great tools, being able to deeply integrate the project and be consistent across machines (local/CI/Linux/macOS).
 - We try to focus on making the code a joy to work on: programming can be fun.
 - Incrementally improve the codebase, it's still a work-in-progress.
 Unfortunately there's still some technical debt to pay off.
-- In years to come we might make more use of the Zig programming language.

 ## Inventory of features
-1. 🟦 Completed for the current requirements
+1. 🟦 Completed enough for the current requirements
 2. 🟩 Works well-enough but doesn't handle everything
 3. 🟨 Mostly works but some aspects are missing or broken
 4. 🟥 Fundamentally broken or not-yet-implemented